The Cranberries: 2018–2019: Death of O'Riordan, In The End and breakup

 On 15 January 2019, one year after O'Riordan's death, the band released "All Over Now", the first single from In the End.
 The band released the single "Wake Me When It's Over" on 19 March 2019.
 The Cranberries released the title track of the album, "In the End" on 16 April 2019, which was the last song recorded by O'Riordan before her death.
 The Cranberries released In the End on 26 April 2019.
 The album peaked at No. 8 in Germany, No. 11 in France, No. 4 in Italy, No. 3 in Ireland, and charted in the Top 10 of the UK Official Charts.
 In the End also went to No. 7 on the Billboard Independent Albums chart, and No. 10 on the Billboard Top Alternative Albums chart.

-In March 2019, the Cranberries had sold close to 50 million albums worldwide.

-Later developments
+The Cranberries' final album In the End was nominated for Best Rock Album at the 62nd Annual Grammy Awards.

-On 18 January 2019, Noel Hogan, Mike Hogan and Fergal Lawler were conferred with honorary doctorates by University of Limerick (UL).
+On 18 January 2019, Noel Hogan, Mike Hogan and Fergal Lawler were conferred with honorary doctorates by University of Limerick.
 A posthumous award was presented to Eileen O'Riordan, mother of Dolores O'Riordan.

-Saint Sister, a duo from Northern Ireland, performed an a cappella rendition of the song "Dreams" at Lyra McKee's funeral in Belfast on 24 April 2019; McKee was murdered by the New IRA in April 2019.
+Saint Sister, a duo from Northern Ireland, performed an a cappella rendition of "Dreams" at Lyra McKee's funeral in Belfast on 24 April 2019; McKee was murdered by the New IRA in April 2019.
 On 1 September 2019, Noel Hogan joined Kodaline on stage at the Electric Picnic Festival in Stradbally, Ireland, to play "Zombie" in tribute to Dolores O'Riordan.
-A music video restoration campaign of the entire catalogue of the Cranberries on YouTube was launched on 3 October 2019, 25 years after the release of the album No Need to Argue.

-The Cranberries' final album In the End was nominated for Best Rock Album at the 62nd Annual Grammy Awards.
-On 18 April 2020, the official music video for "Zombie" became the first song by an Irish band to reach over one billion views on YouTube, becoming the third video from the 1990s, and the sixth from the 20th century, to reach the milestone on the video streaming service.
-Other artists whose songs have reached the billion-views mark include Guns N' Roses, Nirvana, Queen and A-ha.
+Post-breakup

-In early April 2021, "Zombie" topped the Billboards Alternative Digital Song Sales chart.
+In early April 2021, "Zombie" topped the Billboard's Alternative Digital Song Sales chart.
+On 6 September 2021, the band released the compilation album Remembering Dolores.
+The album peaked at number 50 on the UK Album Sales Chart, number 48 on the UK Physical Albums Chart, number 36 on the UK Vinyl Albums Chart, and number 33 on the UK Record Store Chart.

+On 25 March 2024, the Cranberries released the Wrapped Around Your Finger EP; the extended play contained the songs: "Linger", "Dreaming My Dreams", "When You're Gone", "(They Long To Be) Close To You", "I Really Hope" and "Dreams".
+On 28 June 2024, the Cranberries released a remix of "Linger" by Iain Cook.
+Lawler said that "Iain did an outstanding job in remixing 'Linger'.
+He reimagined the song completely, creating a fresh and upbeat version of this classic.
+Dolores's original vocal is retained and sounds so beautiful and vulnerable at times.
+I'm sure she would have loved it."